polypoly/Cas9/README.md

 ## SeqAlign2
 ### Shiny app for multiple sequence alignment.

-You can just run the SeqAlign2.R from R console or R studio.
+You can run the SeqAlign2.R from R console or R studio.

 You can use this tool to find if our CRISPR/Cas9 transgenic lines contain targeted mutations, or use it to check if your plasmids contain the sequence you want.